-If you want to object to your personal data being processed for these purposes, please contact the Graduations Team when you receive your invitation: email@example.com.
+If you do not wish your personal data to be processed for these purposes, please contact the Graduations Team when you receive your invitation: email@example.com.

 Graduates and guests should be aware that the graduation ceremonies are regarded as public events.
 The event will be filmed and photographed and images may be used for Kingston University publicity purposes.
 You can find our graduation policy online.

 For a contract

 We process some of your personal data because it is necessary for the performance of a contract with you or in order to take steps to enter into a contract.
 In this respect, we use your personal data for the following:

 - to interact with you before you are enrolled as a student, as part of the enquiries and admissions process (for example, to send you a prospectus or answer enquiries about our courses)

 - to provide you with the educational services set out in our student agreement with you